scruffaluff/shell-scripts/README.md

 | trsync      | Rsync for one time remote connections.                              |
 | tscp        | SCP for one time remote connections.                                |
 | tssh        | SSH for one time remote connections.                                |

-## Install

-For instructions on installing the utility scripts for your operating system, see the [Install](https://scruffaluff.github.io/scripts/install) section of the documentation.

 ## Contributing